nancologist/ReactNative/README.md

 ## 12.26 SQLite: Getting Started & Initialization

+Having a DBMS on the mobile device!

+`$ npx expo install expo-sqlite`

+To prolong the startup screen:

+`$ npx expo install expo-app-loading` Deprecated, used this instead:

+`$ npx expo install expo-splash-screen`

+___

 ## 12.27 Preparing Code to Insert Data into the SQLite Database

 ## 12.28 Inserting Places into the Database